ragnarok85/RE-Eval/README.md

 # RE-Eval
-Relation Extraction evaluation dataset
+## Relation Extraction evaluation dataset

-Relations considers for this dataset
+The following is the list of relations considers to construct this dataset

-**Relations:**

 | **Subject**         | **Predicate**       | **Object** |
 | -----------         | -------------       | ---------- |